lchristmann/simple-tailwind-site-typo3/README.md

 - `ext_tables.php`: add the site package's TypoScript as static config file, so it can be included by selecting the website's root TypoScript template > visit "Includes" Tab > select the title of your site package
   - note that `extKey` here (the first parameter of the `addStaticFile()` method), _must be exactly the same_ as the `typo3/cms/extension-key` in the `composer.json` file for the site package to work!!

-The folders / files inside those:
+The two folders:

+- `Configuration`:
+  - `TypoScript`:
-- `Configuration/TypoScript/setup.typoscript`: the TypoScript file, that gets included in the website's root template record and configures the rendering for the entire website
+    - `setup.typoscript`: the TypoScript file, that gets included in the website's root template record and configures the rendering for the entire website
+- `Resources`:
-- `Resources/Private`: Fluid stuff for rendering ~ [Templates, Layouts and Partials](https://docs.typo3.org/m/typo3/tutorial-sitepackage/8.7/en-us/FluidTemplates/Index.html#folders-under-private)
+  - `Private`: Fluid stuff that will be used by Typo3 for rendering ~ [Templates, Layouts and Partials](https://docs.typo3.org/m/typo3/tutorial-sitepackage/8.7/en-us/FluidTemplates/Index.html#folders-under-private)
-- `Resources/Public`: public resources that shall be served to the browser as-is.
+  - `Public`: public resources to be served to the browser as-is.
 Many site packages have a folder `Css` there, too.